heini208/fault_detector_spot/documentation/System_Design.md

     - Then gradually move towards fully scripted inspection routines built on those maps.

-Overall, the design aims to provide a robust mapping/navigation foundation under imperfect sensing conditions, while keeping the control layer modular, testable, and open to future improvements (such as adding lidar or changing SLAM backends).
+Overall, the design aims to provide a robust mapping/navigation foundation under imperfect sensing conditions, while keeping the control layer modular, testable, and open to future improvements (such as adding LiDAR or changing SLAM backends).
+---

 # 11. Recording and Playback